Same-sex marriage in Guernsey: Recognition of foreign unions

-Civil partnerships performed in the United Kingdom and other relationships treated as such by UK law have been recognised in Guernsey for succession purposes since 2 April 2012, after approval of a bill allowing such recognition by the States of Guernsey on 29 June 2011.
+Civil partnerships performed in the United Kingdom under the Civil Partnership Act 2004 have been recognised in Guernsey for succession purposes since 2 April 2012, after approval of a bill allowing such recognition by the States of Guernsey on 29 June 2011.
 The bill received royal assent in the Privy Council on 16 November and was registered in the records of the island on 5 December 2011.
 On 10 December 2015, the States approved an ordinance to recognise same-sex marriages and civil partnerships performed abroad for the purposes of the Income Tax (Guernsey) Law, 1975.
 It took effect on 1 January 2017.
-On the same day, the States directed the preparation of legislation to amend the Inheritance (Guernsey) Law, 2011 to recognise foreign same-sex marriages for its purposes.
+On the same day, the States directed the preparation of legislation to amend the Inheritance (Guernsey) Law, 2011 to recognise foreign same-sex marriages for inheritance purposes.
 A bill to this effect was submitted on 22 January 2016, and was approved by the States on 2 March.
 It received royal assent in the Privy Council on 4 May and took effect on 16 May 2016.

-On 17 June 2015, the States of Alderney unanimously approved the Inheritance (Alderney) Law, 2015, which includes provisions to recognise same-sex marriages and civil partnerships performed abroad for its purposes.
+On 17 June 2015, the States of Alderney unanimously approved the Inheritance (Alderney) Law, 2015, which includes provisions to recognise same-sex marriages and civil partnerships performed abroad.
 The bill received royal assent in the Privy Council on 8 October, was registered in the records of the island on 9 November 2015, and took effect on 1 January 2016.

 Same-sex marriage

 Guernsey

 In January 2014, it was announced that within the next twelve months deputies would debate whether to accept a state-recognised civil union proposal.
 The proposed law, titled Union Civile (/fr/; parchounerie civile; parchunnii civile), was said to be "the most forward-looking marriage law" in the world.
 The measure would have ended state-sanctioned marriages of any couple and instead replaced it with Union Civile.
-A consultation on the proposed law began on 1 June 2015 and lasted until 13 July 2015.
+A consultation on the proposed law began on 1 June 2015 and lasted until 13 July.
 The law would only apply to the islands of Guernsey, Herm, Jethou and Lihou.
-On 14 July 2015, the results of the consultation indicated that over 1,600 responses had been filed, with the majority supporting the introduction of a same-sex marriage law rather than a partnership law.

-On 30 October 2015, the Policy Council of Guernsey dropped the Union Civile plans and released a report asking the States to agree on introducing a same-sex marriage law.
+On 14 July, the results of the consultation indicated that over 1,600 responses had been filed, with the majority supporting the introduction of a same-sex marriage law rather than a partnership law.
+On 30 October, the Policy Council of Guernsey dropped the Union Civile plans and released a report asking the States to agree on introducing a same-sex marriage law.
 The States approved the proposal on 10 December 2015 in a 37–7 vote.
 Amendments to introduce civil partnerships or Union Civile rather than same-sex marriage were rejected.